 Our next food workshop will be vegan themed and will take place on Thursday 14th November.
 You will be shown how to make some delicious sweet and savoury vegan dishes.
 Come along to enhance your cooking skills and understand how to get the nourishment you need from a plant-based diet.
 Book your place for this workshop now.

-To have a go at making the Mexican recipes yourself, please click here.
+To have a go at making the Mexican recipes yourself, please visit our Nutrition page.